How Music Benefits Your Brain, Heart, and Physical Health

 Because of the effects of music to the heart rate and blood pressure, listening to music can have direct effects on the health and function of blood vessels.
 Studies conducted by Michael Miller, MD, director of preventive cardiology at the University of Maryland showed that joyful music have positive and healthy effects on the functions of blood vessels.

-"These results were music to my ears because they signal another preventive strategy that we may incorporate in our daily lives to promote heart health," Miller said in a news release.
+However, listening to music that made volunteers feel anxious narrowed blood vessels by 6%, which is not good.
+"These results were music to my ears because they signal another preventive strategy that we may incorporate in our daily lives to promote heart health," Miller explained.

 7. Music boosts your immune system